cleaver-clover/Void-Linux-Desktop/README.md

 Partition format:

-- 1G EFI System (large size if we want to change kernel in the future)
+- 1G EFI System -> EFI partition (large size if we want to change kernel in the future)

-- 2G Linux Filesystem -> Boot (large size if we want to change kernel in the future)
+- 2G Linux Filesystem -> boot partition (large size if we want to change kernel in the future)

-- 100% Linux Filesystem -> root (partition to encrypt)
+- 100% Linux Filesystem -> root partition (partition to encrypt)

 #### Disk encription